abuahmad369/CSE327_Project/README.md

 # CSE327_Project
-# 🚀 Project Coming Soon
+# 🚀 University E-Voting System

 Hey there 👋
 We’re currently working on something exciting a brand new project that’s on the way!